whywaita/myshoes/README.md

     - Subscribe to events
       - check `Check run`
   - download from GitHub or upload private key from your machine.
+- Install GitHub Apps to target repository to organization.

 ### Running